LitzN/hennastyles/README.md

      led me to the community page.
 The result was the same for both authenticated and anonymous users.
     - When page is loaded from user profile for a past order, the link avaliable is for return to the profile page, I selected this and was redirected back to the profile page successfully.

+### Community pages:

+- __Community page__
+    - As an anonymous user, when the page is loaded, a toast appeared informing me that I must log in to add posts or comments.
+    - __Search posts__: functionality is the same for authorised or anonymous users.
+        -__Functionality__:
+         - I typed the word 'cones', which appears in one post, into the search bar and checked to see the resulting post had the word included.
+The reset search button appeared and when pressed let to the main community page.
+         - I typed the word 'henna', which appears in two posts, into the search bar and checked to see the correct posts were displayed.
+    - __Add Post button__:
+        - __Functionality:__as an anonymous user
+            - I selected the Add Post button and was redirected to the login page.
+        - __Functionality:__as an authenticated user
+            - I selected the Add Post button and was redirected to the Add a post page.
+    - __Posts__ : functionality is the same for anonymous and authorised users.
+        - __Functionality:__ Posts appeared correctly and the "Read more" button at the end of the post led to the correct post detail page.
+    - __Like and comment count__:
+        - __Functionality:__ Like and comment count for the posts were accurate.
+    - __Edit/Delete Buttons__
+        - __Functionality__: as anonymous user
+            - The buttons for edit/deleting a post were not present.
+When tying the correct url to edit a post, I was redirected to the login page.
+        - __Functionality:__ as a logged in user
+            - The buttons for edit/deleting a post appeared under posts created by the logged in user.
+            - Selecting the edit button led to the edit post page with the post details prefilled.
+            - Next I tried to access the edit page for a post the current user had not created by typing the url, I was redirected back to the homepage and an error toast message appeared telling me I can only edit my own posts.
+            - Next I created a test post to test the delete functionality.
+I selected the delete button and was redirected to the community page, where the post was no longer visible and a toast message appeared telling me the post had been deleted.

+- __Post detail page__
+    - __Post heading, image and body__: visible to all users
+        - __Functionality__:
+    - __Like button__:
+        - __Functionality__: As an anonymous user
+            - I was able to see the like count but clicking on it did nothing.
+        - __Functionality__: As an authorised user
+             - I was able to see the like count.
+I clicked the likes and the page reloaded with a success toast telling me the like had been added and the like count had increase.
+             - I selected the button again and the page reloaded with a success toast telling me I had unliked the post, the unlike was reflected in the like today.
+    - __Comment button and form__:
+        - __Functionality__: As an anonymous user
+            - I was able to see the comment count but clicking on it did nothing.
+        - __Functionality__: As an authorised user
+             - I was able to see the comment count.
+I clicked on it and a form appeared at the bottom of the screen saying "Add Comment" with a textbox and post button.
+             - I tried to submit the form without adding any content.
+The page reloaded with an error toast appearing in the corner saying that the comment couldn't be added and I should recheck my form.
+             - I filled in the form and selected the post button, the page reloaded with a success message saying "Comment Added" and the comment was displayed in the comments section.
+    - __Comments__:
+        - __Functionality__: to test this I added comments from a general user, the post creator and a superuser.
+         - The comments were coloured according to the category of user described above.
+        - __Edit/Delete buttons__ are only visible to logged in users who are the comment creators and delete is also avaliable for superusers.
+            - __Functionality__: as a user with no comments
+                - I was not able to access any of the edit/delete buttons for any of the comments.
+            - __Functionality__: as a user with a comment on the post
+                - the edit/delete links were avaliable at the bottom of my comment.
+                - I selected the edit button which opened the comment form underneath my comment with the text filled in.
+                - I deleted the text and tried to submit the form, I was redirected back to the post detail page with an error toast saying the comment update failed and to recheck the form.
+I checked in the comments if the comment had been updated and it had not.
+                - I made an adjustment to comment and selected the post button.
+The page reloaded with a success toast telling me the comment had been updated and I could see in the comments that the content had changed.
+                - Next I pressed the delete button, the page reloaded with a success message saying the comment had been deleted.
+                 I checked the comments and it was no longer displayed.
+            - __Functionality__: as a superuser
+                - Delete links were avaliable under all comments.
+I pressed one of the delete links and the page reloaded with a toast success message saying the comment was deleted.
+I checked the comments and it was no longer displayed.

+- __Add post page__: The page is only avaliable to logged in users, anonymous users are redirected to login.
+    - __Post Form__:
+        - __Functionality__:
+            - I tried to add a post with a requried field with no input, a popup appeared by the input telling me to fill it in.
+            - I tried to add a post with no image (not required), and was redirected to the community page with a success toast telling me the post has been added.
+I checked the posts and it was displayed.
+            - I added a post with an image, and was redirected to the community page with a success toast saying the post was added.
+            I checked all posts to find the post had been created.

+- __Edit post page__: The page can only be opened by the post creator, if the correct url is written for editing a post but the user is not the post creator, they are redirected to the homepage with a toast error message appearing explaining they can only edit their own posts.
+    - __Post Form__
+    - __Functionality__:
+            - The form is prefilled with the post details and a toast message appears letting me know the post name and confirming that I am editing it.
+            - I tried to submit the form without any content on a required field.
+A popup appeared by the missed field asking me to fill it in.
+            - I filled in the missed field with an adjustment and submitted the form.
+I was redirected to the community page with a success toast telling me the post had been updated.
+I then selected the post to find the adjustment had been made.

+### __Profile page:__ this page can only be accessed by authenticated users, anonymous users who try to access it by typing the
+    correct url are redirected to the sign in page.
+    - __User Profile Form:__
+        - __Functionality__: this form is optional so the form can be submitted even if not fully filled.
+         - I filled in the form with some delivery details and submitted the form.
+The page reloaded with the details in place and a success toast telling me my profile had been updated.
+    - __Order Summary__
+        - __Functionality__:
+         - I made several purchases and reopened the profile page.
+I opened the order history drop down and found the orders with the correct details.
+         - I selected an order and was directed to the checkout success page with an info toast telling me I was viewing a previous order and that a confirmation email was sent on the order date.
+    - __Liked Posts__
+        - __Functionality__:
+         - From the community page, I liked several posts.
+I went back to the profile page and opened the liked post drop down where
+         I found the names of the liked posts with a delete cross link next to each one.
+          - I selected the cross on one of the posts and was redirected to the post detail page for the post with a message telling me that the post has been unliked.
+I returned to the profile page and checked the liked posts, the post heading was no longer displayed.

 ## Bugs